 I started my journey as a massage therapist over 30 years ago.
 Becoming a massage therapist was one of the best decisions I’ve ever made.
-It’s brought me more soul-satisfying happiness than anything in my life, with the exception of my son.
+It’s brought me more soul-satisfying happiness than anything in my life.
 I’ve literally touched the lives of thousands of clients, thousands of students, and thousands of massage professionals around the world.

-Unfortunately, the great majority of massage therapists never experience the joy and success I’ve had the privilege to enjoy.
+Unfortunately, most massage therapists never experience the joy and success I’ve had the privilege to enjoy.
 Instead, the majority of therapists struggle to survive in the profession.

 A reality check

 To understand what life is like for most massage therapists, you just have to look at the numbers:

 - In its 2013 annual report, the Federation of State Massage Therapy Board (FSMTB) found that the median income for massage professionals is less than $20,000.
 61% of respondents reported that massage does not provide a livable wage.